 Fire needs three things to burn – fuel, heat and oxygen.
 This is called the Fire Triangle.
 Fire is a chemical reaction between oxygen in the atmosphere and some sort of fuel (wood or gasoline, for example).
 Of course, wood and gasoline don’t spontaneously catch on fire just because they’re surrounded by oxygen.
-For the combustion reaction to happen, you need heat.
+For that to happen, you need heat.
 Heat, or ignition sources, can be many things, from a lightening strike, to sparks from a car’s exhaust.

-Watching a flame dance through the air, you might conclude that fire’s a gas, like oxygen or carbon dioxide.
-It’s not.
-Fire can burn fuel that’s a gas (like methane), or a liquid (like gasoline), or even a solid (like wood).
+Is fire a gas?
+A solid?
+A liquid?
+It’s none of these things.
+Fire can burn gas (like methane), or liquid (like gasoline), or even solids (like wood).
 But the fire itself isn’t any of these things.
-It’s not its own type of matter; it’s something that matter can do.
+It’s not matter – it’s something matter can do.

-A fire needs oxygen and some kind of fuel.
+A fire needs some kind of matter, or fuel, to burn.
 The fuel usually contains big molecules that have carbon atoms inside them.
 You can think of these molecules as little containers of energy.
 When they’re allowed to combine with oxygen, this energy is released as heat and light.

 Fire is a rapid chemical reaction known as oxidation.
-Inside a fire, oxygen molecules break bigger molecules apart into carbon dioxide and water vapor.
 All the heat and light of a fire comes from big, carbon-based molecules combining with oxygen.

 So what is fire?
 It’s not the fuel or the oxygen or the heat or the light.
 Fire is what happens between all these things.
 It’s a chemical reaction.